Ravnur-Inc/ams-api-replacement-demo-app/rest-api-demo/src/pages/live/README.md

 This page demonstrates how to create and manage live streaming events using the RMS REST API.

-### 1. **Fill the form and click "Create Live Event"**
+### 1. **Choose a live event, then click the button to start it**
-- System creates the live event using your settings
+- **New event**: leave "Existing Live Event" on `(Create new)`, fill in the form, and the system creates the live event using your settings
-- Optionally enables **live transcription (closed captions)** — see below
-- If DVR is enabled (depends on encoding type), the system automatically:
+- **Existing event**: pick one from the "Existing Live Event" dropdown (populated from your account's live events) — the new-event fields are hidden and skipped, and the system reuses that event instead of creating one.
+Either way, the system then automatically:
   - Creates an asset for recording
-  - Creates a live output to connect the event to the asset
+  - Creates a live output to connect the event to the asset (clearing out any leftover output from a previous run first)
   - Creates a streaming locator for playback URLs

 ### 2. **System automatically starts the event**